linparkkin/IR_HW1/README.md

 # information_retrieval
-Homework 1 of the information retrieval master course
+Homework 1 of the information retrieval master course.
+Managed by Giovanni Barbieri